QR5.5.3 Spin Spreads

 4. Dividing a charged body gives positive and negative charges but dividing a magnet gives two more magnets, both with a north and south pole.

-Magnetism acts differently from charge so how one field causes both is unclear.
-Light is also described as electrical and magnetic waves vibrating at right angles that cause each other, in a self-sustaining loop, but that is illogical.
-Current physics can explain electricity and magnetism separately, but not how they combine.
-It is as if we understood horses and birds, then found a winged horse we couldn’t explain.
-No credible theory explains why electro-magnetism has two different effects, that occur in different directions, and weaken differently.
+Magnetism behaves differently from charge, so how one field causes both is unclear.
+For example, light is said to be electrical and magnetic waves at right angles that cause each other, but causes creating each other in a loop is illogical.
+The laws of electricity and magnetism are clear separately, but their electro-magnetic combination isn’t, as if we understood horses and birds then found a strange winged horse.
+No credible theory explains why electro-magnetism has two effects that act differently, are at right angles, and weaken differently.

-The standard model says that charges repel when virtual photons push them apart, but the same photons also make charges attract, and move magnets, so fairies with photon wands would explain electro-magnetism just as well!
-One field with two different effects needs two different causes, not the same cause conveniently producing what we see.
+The standard model theory that same charges repel when virtual photons push them apart isn’t credible because the same photons also pull opposite charges together, and make magnets attract and repel, so one might as well say that fairies with photon wands cause electro-magnetism.
+A field with different effects needs different causes, not the same cause producing results after the fact.

 Next